Arm Installation Process

 Clone Reachy’s ROS2 packages

 Now you’re ready to install Reachy’s ROS2 packages in the workspace you just created.
-The packages are the following:

-cd ~/reachy_ws colcon build
+colcon build --symlink-install

 Install Reachy’s Python packages

 Some of Reachy’s Python packages have dependencies that you should install.
 The dependencies are numpy, scipy, pyquaternion, sklearn, pykdl.